Lvdl1999/ProgrammeerProject/PROCESS.md

 After letting a friend using the app I noticed she would click on the image in RecipeActivity.
 This made me think about an option to get a closer view on it.
 So I created a method when the user clicks on the image, a bigger version of it will become visible in the activity, along with a closing button.
 This way the user can have a better look at the recipes image.
 Also she uploaded her own recipe, and when she pressed the button to upload, I noticed the edittexts don't clear automatically.
 I added this to the method so now the app handles this itself and the user is able to eventually add more recipes.

+From left to right, this is how the SearchActivity progressed and became the Mainscreen.

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/47352487/60159130-cab12e80-97f2-11e9-9f6c-0eaf8230af46.png">

 Finally I cleaned my code again and added a few last comments to some new methods.